chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /accounts/{ACCOUNT_EMAIL}/authsystems/password/set-username

    Force the username of an account to a given value.

-       request.POST must contain:

-       * *username*: The new username to set.

-       Will return :http:statuscode:`200` on success,
-       :http:statuscode:`400` if the POST data doesn't conatain a new username.

    :shortname: account_username_set
    :accesscontrol: Any admin app, or the Account owner.